Cariad Lloyd: Podcasts

-Lloyd created and hosts the podcast Griefcast, a series of conversations about death, bereavement, and coping with the loss of a loved one.
-It has won several awards, including: "Best Entertainment Podcast", "Best Interview Podcast" and "Podcast of the Year" at the British Podcast Awards and an ARIA Award for "Podcast of the Year".
+Lloyd created and hosted the podcast Griefcast, a series of conversations about death, bereavement, and coping with the loss of a loved one.
+It won several awards, including "Best Entertainment Podcast", "Best Interview Podcast" and "Podcast of the Year" at the British Podcast Awards and an ARIA Award for "Podcast of the Year".

 Lloyd has appeared on other comedians' podcasts including Pappy's Flatshare Slamdown in 2012, Richard Herring's Leicester Square Theatre Podcast in 2016, Do the Right Thing in 2017, and Mike Wozniak's "St. Elwick's Neighbourhood Association Newsletter Podcast" as Veronica Tooze MBE, in 2021.

+Personal life

+Lloyd is married.
+Lloyd had her first child in 2018.

+Lloyd is an ambassador of Pancreatic Cancer UK.